Monasteries, Mountains, & Discovery: Vanndana’s Solo Bhutan Trip with Thrillophilia

 Peace in disguise.

-Returning to the city was indeed a shock to my system.
-The honking, the crowds, the pace, it all came rushing back.
-But I was different.
-My mind was still back in Bhutan, standing in that monastery, sitting by that river, laughing with the locals.
+Returning to the city was indeed a shock.
+The honking, the crowds, the pace, all came rushing back.
+But Vanndana was different.
+Her mind was still in Bhutan, standing in that monastery, sitting by that river, laughing with the locals.

-Whenever the noise threatened to overwhelm me, I closed my eyes and pictured the mountains of Bhutan, the silence wrapping around me once more.
+Whenever the noise threatened to overwhelm her, she closed her eyes and pictured the mountains of Bhutan, the silence wrapping around her once more.

-I smile more now.
-I worry less.
-I breathe deeply, and I remember Karma’s words: “The mountains may be far, but the peace you found there?
-That’s yours to keep.”
+She smiled more now.
+She worried less.
+She breathed deeply, remembering Karma’s words: “The mountains may be far, but the peace you found there?
+That is yours to keep.”

 Read more: Thrillophilia Bhutan Reviews